 Research by Professor Marc Jones at Staffordshire University offers fascinating insight into how athletes can better manage their emotions when competing.
 In this two part blog series, we are going to look at 10 tips to control emotions in sport based on his research.

 Listening to music is a great way for an athlete to get into the zone.
 Upbeat or inspirational music for example improves an athlete’s confidence and motivation, leading to better on pitch performance.
 Music acts as a way to boost arousal levels whilst also helping to block out distracting thoughts.
+Click here to read more about the impact of music on performance in sports.

 Negative self-talk leads to a poor emotional state, which in turn hurts athletic performance.
 Replacing it with positive self-talk such as “I played really well in my last match” or “I’ve succeeded at this before, I know I can now” counters negative emotions and creates positive ones too.
 This positive self-talk creates helpful emotions such as happiness.
 As many as 76% of elite level figure skaters utilise this technique to cope with the stress of competition.
 For more tips on how to talk to yourself, check out our blog on it here and how self-talk is linked to growth mindset.